 What are the benefits of the project?

 Over the last several years, the building has experienced plumbing leaks, plaster ceiling failures and chunks of decorative stone dislodging from the building exterior and falling to the ground.
 The project will improve the functionality of the building for both Members and staff, making it far more efficient, comfortable and safer, while retaining the historic grandeur of the building.
 The renewal project will replace or repair key building systems such as heating, cooling, lighting, plumbing, fire and life safety, accessibility and structural integrity.

 How long will it take?

 What is the current status of the project?

 Members in the Cannon House Office Building will not be relocated until December 2016 in advance of the Phase 1 construction, which is scheduled to start in January 2017.
-Phases 1-5 of the project will require that affected wings be vacated.
-Members and their staffs will remain in the upper campus, while some Committee and support staff will relocate to the Ford House Office Building or the O'Neill Federal Building (located next to the Ford Building).
+Phases 1-4 of the project will require that affected wings be vacated.
+Members and their staffs will remain in the upper campus, while some Committee and support staff will relocate to the Ford House Office Building or the Thomas P. O'Neill, Jr. Federal Building (located next to the Ford Building).

 When will this impact other offices?